Ellpeck/TinyLifeWeb/web/_includes/faq.md

 Notable references are:
 - Veiled nudity when Tinies shower, use the toilet, or fool around.
 Nudity is covered by a pixelated censor effect, below which the basic body shape is visible.
 There is no visible or censored genitalia.
+- Alcohol, using the term "brew," which can be consumed by adults.
-- Alcohol and sex using the terms "brew" and "fooling around."
-Tinies can die from having too much brew, and adults can fool around consensually with other adults.
+- Sex, using the term "fooling around."
+Adults can fool around consensually with other adults, which is also how to get pregnant.
+- Abortion.
+Tinies can have an abortion, which is referred to as "ending pregnancy" in the game.
+Tinies may experience mood swings after ending their pregnancy, but their decisions will not be displayed negatively or condemned by the game or other Tinies.
 - Death.
 When a Tiny dies (which may occur through starvation, having too much brew, exhaustion, and more), they fade out and a gravestone will appear.
 There is never a display of blood or gore.
-- Abortion.
-Tinies can have an abortion, which is referred to as "ending pregnancy" in the game.
-Tinies may experience mood swings after ending their pregnancy, but their decisions will not be displayed negatively or condemned by the game or other Tinies.
 - Mental health issues.
 While never explicitly addressed with clinical terms such as depression or anxiety, Tinies may start feeling very sad from major life events like the death of a loved one or an abortion.

 # 💸 Will there be paid DLC for the game?